The geometry of antisymplectic involutions, I

 Our next task is to describe the classes of some key divisors on $M_h(v)$ in terms of Mukai's map $\vartheta$.
 First of all, by~\cite[Section 2.3]{LePotier:Fitting}, we have that

 is the nef divisor associated to the Lagrangian fibration~\eqref{beaufibr}.

-The effective divisors appearing in the next two propositions are related to the exceptional loci of the divisorial contractions appearing in Section~\ref{sec:surgery}.
-More precisely, when $v=(0,h,0)$, the divisor equals the contracted divisor, while when $v=(0,h,1-g)$ then the divisor is the proper transform (on a HK manifold birational to $M_h(v)$) to the contracted divisor.
+The effective divisors appearing in the next two propositions are related to the exceptional loci of the divisorial contractions described in Section~\ref{sec:surgery}.
+More precisely, when $v=(0,h,0)$, the divisor equals the contracted divisor, while when $v=(0,h,1-g)$ then the divisor is the proper transform (on a HK manifold birational to $M_h(v)$) of the contracted divisor.

 \begin{prop} Let $v=(0,h,0)$ and let $\cD$ be the determinant line bundle on $M_h(v)$ with fiber